-Cumulus Linux excludes a number of directories when it takes a snapshot of the root file system (and from any rollbacks):
+Cumulus Linux excludes a number of directories when taking a snapshot of the root file system (and from any rollbacks):

-Log file and Cumulus support location.
-Excluded from snapshots to allow post-rollback analysis.
+The log file and Cumulus support location.
+These directories are excluded from snapshots to allow post-rollback analysis.

-Contains data for HTTP and FTP servers.
-Excluded this directory to avoid server data loss on rollbacks.
+This directory contains data for HTTP and FTP servers.
+Exclude this directory to avoid server data loss on rollbacks.

 This directory is used when installing locally built software.
-Exclude this directory to avoid re-installing these software after rollbacks.
+Exclude this directory to avoid re-installing this software after rollbacks.

 Exclude this directory to avoid loss of mail after a rollback.

 This is the default directory for libvirt VM images.
-Exclude from the snapshot.
-Additionally disable Copy-On-Write (COW) for this subvolume as COW and VM image I/O access patterns do not play nice.
+Exclude this directory from the snapshot.
+Additionally, disable Copy-On-Write (COW) for this subvolume as COW and VM image I/O access patterns are not compatible.